-Valuation date June 30, 2017

-Measurement date June 30, 2017

-Census data The census was provided by the District as of

-February 2017.

-Actuarial cost method Entry age actuarial cost method

-Inflation rate 2.75%

-Investment rate of return / discount rate 6.5%

-Health care cost trend rate 4.00%

-Payroll increase 2.75%

-Participation rates 100% for certificated and classified employees.

-Mortality For certificated employees the 2009 CalSTRS

-mortality tables were used.
+Valuation date June 30, 2017 Measurement date June 30, 2018 Census data The census was provided by the District as of February 2017.
+Actuarial cost method Entry age actuarial cost method Inflation rate 2.75% Investment rate of return / discount rate 6.5% Health care cost trend rate 4.00% Payroll increase 2.75% Participation rates 100% for certificated and classified employees.
+Mortality For certificated employees the 2009 CalSTRS mortality tables were used.
 For classified employees the 2014 CalPERS active mortality for miscellaneous employees were used.

-Spouse relevance To the extent not provided and when needed

-to calculate benefit liabilities, 80% of retirees assumed to be married at retirement.
+Spouse relevance To the extent not provided and when needed to calculate benefit liabilities, 80% of retirees assumed to be married at retirement.
 After retirement, the percentage married is adjusted to reflect mortality.

-Spouse ages To the extent spouse dates of birth are not

-provided and when needed to calculate benefit liabilities, female spouse assumed to be three years younger than male.

-Turnover For certificated employees the 2009 CalSTRS

-termination rates were used.

-For classified employees the 2009 CalPERS termination rates for school employees were service service

-Service requirement For certificated employees 100% at 20 years of retirement rates were used.

-For classified employees 100% at 20 years of

-Retirement rates For certificated employees the 2009 CalSTRS

-For classified employees the 2009 CalPERS retirement rates for school employees were
+Spouse ages To the extent spouse dates of birth are not provided and when needed to calculate benefit liabilities, female spouse assumed to be three years younger than male.
+Turnover For certificated employees the 2009 CalSTRS termination rates were used.
+For classified employees the 2009 CalPERS termination rates for school employees were used.
+Service requirement For certificated employees 100% at 20 years of service For classified employees 100% at 20 years of service Retirement rates For certificated employees the 2009 CalSTRS retirement rates were used.
+For classified employees the 2009 CalPERS retirement rates for school employees were used.

-CONTRA COSTA COMMUNITY COLLEGE DISTRICT RETIREMENT FUTURIS PUBLIC ENTITY INVESTMENT TRUST REQUIRED SUPPLEMENTARY INFORMATION For the year ended June 30, 2017

 III.
-SCHEDULE OF MONEY-WEIGHTED RATE OF RETURN OF OPEB PLAN INVESTMEN 118 Money-weighted rate of return on OPEB retiree benefit plan investments 6.5% This is a 10 year schedule, however the information in this schedule is not required to be present nted retrospectively.
+SCHEDULE OF MONEY-WEIGHTED RATE OF RETURN OF OPEB PLAN INVESTMENTS

+Money-weighted rate of return on OPEB retiree benefit plan investments, June 30, 2018 6.5% Money-weighted rate of return on OPEB retiree benefit plan investments, June 30, 2017 6.5%

+This is a 10 year schedule, however the information in this schedule is not required to be presented retrospectively.